 In January, 2017, in his R. v.
 S.A. , he resolved a $50,000.00 Fraud allegation against a Canada Post employee without a criminal record.
 In his R. v.
 S.C. he resolved a $60,000.00 HomeSense employee fraud ring without a criminal conviction.
 He further secured a full withdrawal of all counts of Fraud and Theft by a BMO Bank Teller accused of robbing the bank on the job in his R. v.
 G.G .
 He has handled a number of complex Shoplifting and Theft allegations in Toronto, in his R. v.
 K.L. , he secured a full Withdrawal of eight (8) Theft and Fraud Under $5,000 related charges, including Conspiracy to Commit an Indictable Offence.
 In his R. v.
 J.A. , he secured a withdrawal of 3 Theft, Attempt Theft and Fraud Charges against the accused who was allegedly involved in an internal employer-employee Theft Ring where $3000.00 in Blue Jays merchandise went missing from the Rogers Center.

-Mr. Donich is also active in sports, including having acquired a black belt in Karate with the Japan Karate Association, for which he obtained a gold medal at the 2004 National Championships.
+Mr. Donich is also active in sports, including having acquired a black belt in Karate with the Japan Karate Association (JKA) and has competed at both Provincial and National Tournaments.
+In 2004, he won a gold medal at the 2004 National Championships.
 He was also published in 2005 and featured in the National Newspaper Award.

 Mr. O’Connell has peer-reviews articles for a number of Canadian law journals.
 His own written legal arguments have also been presented to and adopted by the Supreme Court of Canada.
 Previous to his work as a trial litigator, Mr. O’Connell was a Law School Professor, he has taught more than a dozen different law courses at the University and College level.
 He also continues to be involved in the licensing process for new legal professionals.